What does it mean?

 Optional: [Name of Organization] will meet internationally-recognized Web Content Accessibility Guidelines (WCAG) 2.0 Level AA website requirements.

-- It is not necessary to become a communication expert.
+- It’s not necessary to become a communication expert.
 Focus on learning and understanding how different people interact with your businesses and what their individual needs are.
-If you are unsure, consult with the person who experiences a disability to determine their accessibility needs.
+If you’re unsure, consult with the person who experiences disability to determine their accessibility needs.
 A database of employee and customer communications requirements can be built over time.